crashoz/usenc/docs/encoders/hex.md

 ### DESCRIPTION

-Encodes each character with its hex representation
+Encodes each character with its hex representation and an optional prefix

 ### OPTIONS